Scenes of Soviet Lithuania

 Exposition “Sovietmečio pėdsakais” (“In the Footsteps of the Soviet Era”) at the History Museum of Lithuania Minor

-Klaipėda is a region with a unique destiny.
-When the Soviets occupied Lithuania in 1940, the city and region of Klaipėda already belonged to the German Reich.
-In January 1945, the Red Army occupied Klaipėda.
-According to the registration data of the military commandant's office, at that time there were 28 civilians left in the city.
-Thus began a new Soviet phase in Klaipėda.
-One repressive regime was replaced by another.
+The exposition is located in the central part of Klaipėda.
+When the Soviets occupied Lithuania in 1940, Klaipėda and the region of Klaipėda were already part of the German Reich.
+In January 1945, Klaipėda was captured by the Red Army.
+According to the registration data of the war commandant, only 28 civilians were left in the town at the time.
+The new Soviet period in Klaipėda began.
+One repressive regime was replaced with another.

-The goal of the creators of the exhibition "In the Footsteps of the Soviet Era" is to encourage reflection on the Soviet era and the changes that began in the late 1980s, to discuss the complex space of the Soviet era.
-The story is about the new residents, the construction of "socialist" Klaipėda, the aspirations of Soviet ideology and propaganda, and resistance to the suppression of national, civic, and religious consciousness.
-Separate stories and themes are developed: an exhibition of the interior of a Soviet-era intelligentsia's living room illustrates the everyday life of people of that time; an improvised "red corner" and Soviet-era slogans tell about the methods and banality of Soviet propaganda; a computer terminal presents the construction of the Klaipėda Mary Queen of Peace Church and its fate in 1957–1963, etc.
+The exposition “Sovietmečio pėdsakais” (“In the Footsteps of the Soviet Era”) aims to reflect the Soviet era and the changes that began in the late 1990s and to help understand the complex Soviet atmosphere.
+The exposition tells the story of the new inhabitants, the construction of the “socialist” Klaipėda, the Soviet ideology and propaganda efforts, the desire to destroy everything that was national, folk and civic, as well as religious consciousness.
+Different stories and themes are revealed: the interior of a Soviet-era living room of an intelligent person illustrates the everyday life of people of that time; an improvised “red corner” and the Soviet slogans reflect the methods and banality of Soviet propaganda; a computer terminal demonstrates the construction of Blessed Virgin Mary, Queen of Peace Church in Klaipėda and its fate in 1957–1963, etc.

 French Commissariat in Klaipėda

-After World War I, the Klaipėda Region (Memel Gebiet or Territoire de Memel) was separated from Germany according to the Versailles Peace Treaty, and in January 1920, the power in the region was taken over from the German representative by the French-appointed administrator, Brigadier General Dominique Odry, who settled in building No. 3 on Perkasų g. (present-day Sukilėlių g.).
-Thus, in 1920–1923, the prefecture became the headquarters of the French High Commissariat and the most important government institution in the Klaipėda Region.
-The XXI Infantry Rifle Battalion of the French Army was stationed in the city.
+The French Commissariat is located in the Old Town of Klaipėda.
+After the First World War, the Treaty of Versailles separated the Klaipėda region (Memel Gebiet or Territoire de Memel) from Germany.
+In January 1920, the administration of the district was taken over from the German representative by the French-appointed administrator, Brigadier-General, Dominique Odry, who settled at 3 Perkasų Street (now Sukilėlių Street).
+Thus, from 1920–1923, the Prefecture became the seat of the French Commissariat General and the most important state institution in the Klaipėda region.

 Anti-mine ship-museum M52 "Sūduvis"